star star star star star

 Patients who are haemodynamically unstable with peritonism following trauma have abdominal bleeding until proven otherwise and require immediate laparotomy.

-Those who are haemodynamically stable with suspected abdominal injury will need an urgent CT chest-abdomen-pelvis with IV contrast (Fig. 2)
+Those who are haemodynamically stable with suspected abdominal injury will need an urgent CT chest-abdomen-pelvis with intravenous contrast (Fig. 2)

 CT imaging allows for the identification and assessment of splenic injury*, alongside any other abdominal viscera involvement.
 Specifically, it also allows for the grading of the splenic injury to guide further management.